Lucile-S/Unsupervised_image_classification/README.md

 ### PCA
 In order to reduce dimentionality PCA is applied.
 Figure below shows the cumulative sum of the first 257 principal components that explains 95% of the variance (90% --> yellow dashed ligne ; 95% --> orange dashed ligne ; 99% --> red dashed ligne).
 <p align="left"><img src="Helper/PCA_257.png" width="800"\></p>
+This is the number of principal components that will be used when runnig the algorithm.

 ## Ressources
 For additional information: see http://www.cell.com/cell/fulltext/S0092-8674(18)30154-5